Featuring Urban Farms

 Flat 12 Mushrooms - 37 Chandler St, Buffalo

-Founded in 2014, we’ve focused from the beginning on a neutral carbon footprint.
-We grow all our gourmet mushrooms on site using organic raw materials year-round at our one-of-a-kind urban farm.
-Our now expanded indoor farm harvests 800 pounds a week, including the lions mane variety, touted to help your brain and nervous system.
-Our retail space grew out of the pandemic, and offers fresh and dried mushrooms, medicinal mushroom extracts, mushroom pastries, mushroom scallops, lions mane chili crisp, lions mane hot sauce, lions mane brownies, lions mane coffee, mushroom vegan pate, and compound cream cheese!
+We’ve focused from the beginning on a neutral carbon footprint, growing all our gourmet mushrooms on site using organic raw materials year-round at our one-of-a-kind urban farm.
+Founded in 2014, our now expanded indoor farm harvests 800 pounds a week, including lion’s mane, oyster, shiitake, chestnut and piopinno mushrooms.
+Our retail space offers fresh and dried mushrooms, medicinal mushroom extracts, mushroom pastries, lion’s mane chili crisp, lion’s mane brownies, lion’s mane coffee, mushroom vegan pate, and compound cream cheese!
 All things mushroom.
 We are open Wed-Fri 12-6pm; Sat-Sun 9-2pm

 -